hop-top/ibr/README.md

 ```bash
 npm run start -- "url: https://www.airbnb.com/users/show/102012735\ninstructions:\n    - click 'view all listings' if found\n    - repeatedly:\n            - click 'show more listings' if found\n    - extract all listings: listing name, listing url"
 ```

+When using the tool before having a final prompt, it is recommended to follow what the tool is doing and update your prompt accordingly.
+The tool doesn't run in headless mode, so you can see what it's doing. for example, if the tool returns a timeout error when performing an action, most of the time there's an element obstructing the action. like a cookie banner or a modal. in that case, you can update your prompt to include instructions to handle such elements.